Auntapza/HtcWebPage/README.md

 ## Installation

-First you want to install a [Node.js](https://nodejs.org/en)
+- First you want to install a [Node.js](https://nodejs.org/en)
+- Dowload code on branch main

-Next run this code on project directory
+- Next run this code on project directory

 ```bash
   npm install